Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Model of spread of premalignant mutant fields and statement of main result

-This implies that going from $w=1$ layer to $w \geq 2$ layers accelerates population growth by $p_w w$.
+This implies that going from $w=1$ layer to $w > 1$ layers accelerates population growth by $p_w w$.
 For example, population growth is twice as fast for $w=3$ layers as for $w=1$ layer, and over three times as fast for $w=5$ layers (Fig.~\ref{fig:speed_illustration}b).
-In Section \ref{sec:applications}, we discuss the implications of these results for cancer initiation and field cancerization in stratified epithelium under a two-step mutational model of cancer.